Amsterdam/dso-api/dev-docs/source/auth.rst

         }
     }

-A user may have multiple profiles.
-Each profile gives the user additional rights to view a particular resource.
+This scope is called ``medewerker``.
+It applies to all requests that carry the scope ``BRP/R``.
+If more than one scope is listed, all scopes must be carried for the profile to apply.
+By implication, an empty ``scopes`` denotes a profile that always applies.

+The ``datasets`` part of the profile lists permissions granted beyond those that are granted to the scope(s) by the schema.
+Permissions already granted by the schema are never taken away.
+The permissions granted may be restricted to requests that query particular fields.
+With the example profile, requests with scope ``BRP/R`` gain permission to read the field ``bsn`` on the table ``ingeschrevenpersonen``, provided that the request queries for either ``bsn`` and ``lastname``, or ``postcode`` and ``lastname`` (or all three fields).

+The intention behind ``mandatoryFilterSets`` is to ensure that listings are restricted on a need-to-know basis.
-The ``mandatoryFilterSets`` setting ensures that a listing can only be requested when a certain set of filters is are given.
-For example, a frontend office employee may only access data of someone when they can provide their last name and postal code.
+For example, a profile might express that a frontend office employee may only access data of someone when they can provide their last name and postal code.

-Another case for profiles would be a statistician, that may only read the age and neighbourhood fields to aggregate data, without ever having access to identifiable data.
+Or a statistician might be allowed to read age and neighbourhood fields to aggregate data, without ever having access to identifiable data.
-Encoding such feature into the schema file amongst other rules would produce very complex ``auth`` fields, while the profile file gives a fitting definition of such role and permissions.
+Encoding such rules in the schema file using a custom scope would require every other request that accesses the dataset to also have this scope.

 WFS Logic